The White House’s story on the Trump Tower meeting shifts — yet again

 July 31, 2017: The Washington Post: Trump himself “personally dictated” the July 8 statement.

-In a press briefing, Sanders says “He certainly didn’t dictate, but he — like I said, he weighed in, offered suggestion like any father would do.”
+In a press briefing, Sanders said, “He certainly didn’t dictate, but he — like I said, he weighed in, offered suggestion like any father would do.”

-In a memo from Trump’s legal team to Robert Mueller, Trump’s lawyers write “You have received all of the notes, communications and testimony indicating that the President dictated a short but accurate response to the New York Times article on behalf of his son, Donald Trump, Jr. His son then followed up by making a full public disclosure regarding the meeting, including his public testimony that there was nothing to the meeting and certainly no evidence of collusion.”
+In a memo to special counsel Robert Mueller, Trump’s lawyers wrote, “You have received all of the notes, communications and testimony indicating that the President dictated a short but accurate response to the New York Times article on behalf of his son, Donald Trump, Jr. His son then followed up by making a full public disclosure regarding the meeting, including his public testimony that there was nothing to the meeting and certainly no evidence of collusion.”

-June 3, 2018: Giuliani: Sekulow was just “uninformed” about Trump’s dictation of statement
+June 3, 2018: Trump lawyer Rudy Giuliani: Sekulow was just “uninformed” about Trump’s dictation of statement.

-June 15, 2018: Trump says statement to New York Times is “irrelevant” because it was not to a “high tribunal of judges”
+June 15, 2018: Trump said statement to New York Times is “irrelevant” because it was not to a “high tribunal of judges.”

-Trump tells reporters in a gaggle at the White House: “It’s irrelevant.
-It’s a statement to the New York Times — the phony, failing New York Times… That’s not a statement to a high tribunal of judges.”
+Trump told reporters in a gaggle at the White House: “It’s irrelevant.
+It’s a statement to the New York Times — the phony, failing New York Times … That’s not a statement to a high tribunal of judges.”

-August 5, 2018: Trump tweets that the meeting was “to get information on an opponent” and “I did not know about it”
+Aug.
+5, 2018: Trump tweeted that the meeting was “to get information on an opponent” and “I did not know about it”

 In Democratic primaries, it’s often Bernie Sanders vs. EMILY’s List

-Back in 2016, there wasn’t much love lost between Bernie Sanders and EMILY’s List, the Democratic advocacy group that backs pro-abortion-rights female political candidates.
-The groups two sparred over candidate endorsements (including for Hillary Clinton) and the campaign’s “condescending” comments about Clinton’s campaign, and — last year — over Sanders’ appearance at a women’s conference.
+Back in 2016, there wasn’t much love lost between Sen. Bernie Sanders and EMILY’s List, the Democratic advocacy group that backs pro-abortion, female political candidates.
+The two sides sparred over candidate endorsements (including for Hillary Clinton) and the Sanders campaign’s "condescending” comments about Clinton’s campaign, and — last year — over Sanders’ appearance at a women’s conference.

 Fast forward to now, and the two factions are facing off more and more in the 2018 Democratic primaries.
 And that’s largely been because Sanders — in races that feature prominent women — has often endorsed a rival male candidate instead.

 In tomorrow’s Michigan gubernatorial primary, it’s Gretchen Whitmer (endorsed by EMILY’s List) vs. Abdul El Sayed (endorsed by Sanders).
-And in Kansas’s third district, it’s Sharice Davids (endorsed by EMILY’s List) vs. Brent Welder (endorsed by Sanders).
+And in Kansas’s 3rd District, it’s Sharice Davids (endorsed by EMILY’s List) vs. Brent Welder (endorsed by Sanders).

 The list goes on: Sanders has endorsed Andrew Gillum in Florida (who’s up against, among others, EMILY’s List-endorsed Gwen Graham); Greg Edwards in PA-7 (who was defeated by EMILY’s List-endorsed Susan Wild); and Pete D'Alessandro in IA-3 (who was defeated by EMILY’s List-endorsed Cindy Axne).